plepe/osmosis-multipolygon/README.md

-id | *bigint* | ID of the relation which defines this multipolygon tags | *hstore* | A hstore (a key-value datatype) containing all tags of the multipolygon, either of the relation itself or mixed with the tags of the outer way(s) (see has_outer_tags). has_outer_tags | *boolean* | A boolean indicating whether the tags of the relation itself has been used (false) or if the tags of the outer ways(s) has been mixed into it. geom | *geometry* | The geometry of the object.
+id | *bigint* | ID of the relation which defines this multipolygon tags | *hstore* | A hstore (a key-value datatype) containing all tags of the multipolygon, either of the relation itself or mixed with the tags of the outer way(s) (see has_outer_tags). has_outer_tags | *boolean* | A boolean indicating whether the tags of the relation itself has been used (false) or if the tags of the outer ways(s) has been mixed into it. hide_outer_ways | bigint[] | Contains list of IDs of the outer ways, if they should be hidden from rendering (because the tags were taken from these ways). `null`, if no ways should be hidden. geom | *geometry* | The geometry of the object.

 Notes: